alessiobortone2/CV/README.md

 - The result was so significant that the Company invested in my MBA, as a one-off bonus

 More recently, I put together a team of fellow Makers, with the mission to design and build an Internet of Things device.
 We are exploring commercial applications of the product.
 You can find more information at https://github.com/alessiobortone2/Recurrio3

-#### Commercial Awareness

-Despite my technical background, I have a strong interest in client-facing roles and business development.
-As the European Business Development Manager for Solyndra inc, a Californian startup focused on solar energy, I pursued deals and projects for solar infrastructure, delivering a turnover of more than 12 MEur in the first 18 months in the job.

 ## Education